Mark Poko

 · 5 min read

 In my previous post about Effective Agentic Coding, I listed out five distinct workflows that I find myself falling into.
-The first of which was around researching topics with agents such as Claude Code.
-For many folks, this many be shocking as agentics are exceptionally confident and will tell you what you would like.
-However, they also are exceptional are searching the web and analyzing text and synthesizing it into something usable.
+The first topic is using agents to researching topics.
+For many folks, this can be shocking as agentics are exceptionally confident and will tell you what you would like.
+They search the web faster and analyzing text and synthesizing it into something usable.

 First must come the problem #

-- discovering written posts about scaling chromium on k8s is hard
+• discovering written posts about scaling chromium on k8s

 Enter agents!